Best Practices When Applying For Car Title Loans

 - Working copies of the vehicle’s keys

-Some lenders may require a GPS tracking device to be attached to the car in the event of the borrower defaulting on the loan and the lender winning the right to repossess the vehicle.
+While the list above is pretty comprehensive as far as what you will need to get a title loan on your car, some lenders may require additional documents.
+For example, some lenders require a GPS tracking device to be attached to the car in the event of the borrower defaulting on the loan and the lender winning the right to repossess the vehicle.
 Some of these devices are even designed to permit the lender to disable the car remotely.
 You won’t need good credit to get a title loan, in fact, most title loan lenders do not even check credit.
 This is because the loan will depend entirely on the resale value of the vehicle and it will be offered as collateral.
 In addition, employment is usually not required for a title loan for the same reasons.

-The Interest Rate And Fees That You Should Expect
+Interest Rate And Fees That You Should Expect on Car Title Loans

 In general, car title loans will be considerably more expensive than traditional bank loans.
 Interest rates will vary, but in the states where interest rates are not capped, it is typically set at 25% per month or 300% annually.
 This would mean that a $1,000 loan would cost $1,250 to repay at the end of the 30-day loan term to avoid going into default.